Benefits of a Maryland Home Improvement License

 • Free for All: This practice test won't cost you a dime!
 Absolutely FREE to test your knowledge. 🆓

 • Test, Re-Test, Conquer: Didn't ace it the first time?
 No sweat!
-Take the test as many times as you need until you feel confident and ready to crush the real exam!
+Take the test up to 25 times for free.
+We also off mini cram exams and the full exam

 So grab a cup of coffee, settle in, and get ready to show off your home improvement skills! ☕️ Good luck!